canonical/edgex-demos/device-virtual/README.md

 The above command forwards the SSH port `22` of the emulator to `8022` on the host

-As mentioned before, once the initial installation is complete, you will get a prompt for your email address to deploy your public key.
+Once the initial installation is complete, you will get a prompt for your email address to create a new user and deploy your public key for SSH access.

-!!! tip
+> **Note**
-    The `pc.img` file passed to the emulator persists any changes made to the OS and user files after startup.
+> The `pc.img` file passed to the emulator persists any changes made to the OS and user files after startup.
+>
-    You can stop and re-start the emulator at a later time without losing your changes.
+> You can stop and re-start the emulator at a later time without losing your changes.
+>

-    To do a fresh start, your need to rebuild the image.
+> To do a fresh start, your need to rebuild the image.

-> **error**
+> **Warning**
 >> Could not set up host forwarding rule 'tcp::8443-:8443'
 >
 > This means that the port is not available on the host.
 Try removing the service that uses this port or change the host port (left hand side) to another port number, e.g. `tcp::18443-:8443`.